hbakkum/hbakkum.github.io/_posts/2019-01-19-costs-associated-with-a-microservices-architecture.md

 Also need a way to monitor for errors in the system e.g. http error code counts etc.
 Define common way for scraping metrics from services

 More services means more healthchecks and processes that need to be monitored.
-Your probably going to want a central API to query all healthchecks for a DC/node/service.
+Your probably going to want a central API to query all healthchecks.
+Can see for example if failing healthcecks limited to a DC or particular cloud service. for a DC/node/service.

 Further too this, some integration will be required between healthcheck monitoring and your service registry.
 Something needs to check if a service is